-It might be that your anthurium is not getting enough nutrients such as nitrogen, phosphorus and potassium after it has been depleted from your potting soil.
-We suggest using a controlled release fertilizer, at only ¼ the recommended amount on the label, for a few weeks until your plant begins to recover.
+It might be that your anthurium is not getting enough nutrients such as nitrogen, phosphorus, and potassium after it has been depleted from the potting soil.
+If your plant is actively growing or it is spring or summer, we suggest using a controlled-release fertilizer, at only half the recommended amount on the label.

 - Place your anthurium in the new pot, fill the pot with the remaining potting mix, and tamp it down.